awslabs/seed-farmer/docs/source/deployment_guide.md

 (deploying_modules)=
 ## Deploy Modules

-Manifests should be lcoated at <<project>>/manifests/*.
-Change to the project rood directory
+Manifests should be located at <<project>>/manifests/*.
+Change to the project root directory
 ```bash
 cd <<project_root>>
 ```